| Daily Texan: Hole in the Wall back without fuss Austinites celebrate the reopening of the widely missed music joint

 The laissez-faire attitude that characterized opening night reflects

+McLaughlin's new business plan for the venue.
 "We're letting it roll.
 We're letting the Hole in the Wall be the

 Hole in the Wall.
 We're across the street from the largest campus